 of glycogen post exercise.

 The disease of diabetes, at its most basic, is the result of a lack of glucose inside the cells to power them.
 The blood glucose level is usually elevated but it can't get into the cells where it is needed to supply the energy they need.

 Exercise moves carbohydrates into the cell, where it is needed to produce the energy to power the cell, in 2 ways.

 Mitochondria are the powerhouses of our muscle cells.
 They contain the enzymes that convert glycogen and fats into the ATP needed to power muscle contraction.
-With aerobic training, we know the mitochondria increase in both size and number increasing the amount of ATP that can be produced per minute (assuming there is sufficient fuel (carbohydrates) and oxygen delivered to the exercising cell.)
+With aerobic training, we know the mitochondria increase in both size and number which then translates into more ATP produced per minute (assuming there is sufficient carbohydrates and oxygen delivered to the exercising cell.)

-This article puts forth a good argument that our mitochondria in some way affect colon bacterial composition which in return produces molecules that will positively influence mitochondrial metabolism and growth.
+The article makes the argument that it is our mitochondria that affect colon bacterial composition which in return produces molecules that will positively influence mitochondrial metabolism and growth.
 A positive feedback loop which magnifies the benefits of aerobic training.

-So what, you might ask., is the point?
+So what, you might ask, is the point?
 There are no clear training take-aways......yet.
 But if we can isolate the bacterial products that stimulate mitochondrial growth, we may have a cue as to how we might magnify the benefits of aerobic training.
-And as we know our diet can directly affect the microbiome, perhaps we will find helpful or harmful diets that should be included/avoided to maximize a training benefit.
+And if we can identify specific bacteria that metabolize lactic acid, it may be possible to take an oral probiotic that gives the athlete an extra boost from their own lactic acid.
+And as we know our diet can directly affect the microbiome, perhaps we will find helpful (or harmful) diets that to be included/avoided to provide a training benefit.